Our 2-day Venice itinerary, refined over three visits and built for first-time visitors who want to see the highlights without wasting time in line.

 How to Visit St. Mark’s Basilica

-This cathedral is one of Venice’s top attractions.
+This is one of Venice’s top attractions.
 Lines to get in are legendary but you can now book a ticket online in advance to skip the line.

 On a visit to St. Mark’s Cathedral, you will pay a few euros to enter the basilica.
 For an additional fee, you can add on the Pala d’Oro, the Loggia dei Cavalli, and look out over St. Mark’s Square from the terrace.
-We cover each of these sites and their cost in much more detail in our Guide to St. Mark’s Basilica.
+We cover each of these sites and their cost in much more detail in our guide How to Visit St. Mark’s Basilica.
 This also includes tips to help you have the best experience, lots of photos both inside and outside of the basilica, and information on how to skip the line.

 Hours: 9:30 am to 5:15 pm Monday to Saturday; Sunday 2 pm to 5:15 pm; last admission at 4:45 pm